Who we are.

 Community Focus Groups

 Ultimately, we hope to use the findings to create Neighborhood Action Plans that are truly based on resident input.
-We will be working closely with city staff to share the results so they can inform their work on San Leandro’s Climate Action Plan.
+We will be working some of our focus group participants to refine our draft plan and to ensure it reflects the of the needs of our community.

 Unfortunately, Covid-19 has had an impact on the timeline of this project.
 In-person sessions that were planned for summer 2020 will have to be postponed while we develop alternative ways to reach residents.
 We will post updates here, on our Facebook page and via our newsletter (subscribe here).